-My Bio
+Bio

-Irene Sanchez, Ph.D. is a Xicana Mama, Teacher, Writer, Poet, and Public Scholar.
-Born in Los Angeles and raised in the Inland Empire, she first learned about Ethnic Studies/Chicano Studies from her first teachers, her parents who were born and raised in East Los Angeles.
 Irene attended Rubidoux High School, where she was a freshman student in the first Chicano Studies course demanded by the community following walkouts due to the racist proposition, Prop 187.
 Dr. Sanchez proudly attended a California Community College (Riverside City College) where she was placed on academic probation and dismissal, but thankfully had many people who believed in her who helped her find her way.

 After 5 years in community college, she transferred to UC Santa Cruz where she earned her B.A. in Latin American/Latino Studies and Sociology.
 She went on to earn a M.Ed. and Ph.D. in Educational Leadership and Policy Studies from the University of Washington-Seattle with a Higher Education concentration.
 In addition, Dr. Sanchez completed a graduate certificate in Feminist Studies and was a fellow in the Public Scholarship program at the UW Simpson Center for the Humanities.
 She completed a California single subject social studies teaching credential in 2019.

-After teaching college level Ethnic Studies and Education courses for nearly 8 years, Dr. Sanchez is proudly a high school teacher.
-She teaches the only Chicano/Latino Studies course at three high schools everyday in the Azusa Unified School District.
+After teaching college level Ethnic Studies and Education courses at the college level for nearly 8 years, Dr. Sanchez fulfilled a dream to become a high school teacher in 2017, teaching the only Chicano/Latino Studies course at three high schools everyday in the Azusa Unified School District for 6 years.
 Dr. Sanchez was selected as a Teacher Fellow for the Pulitzer Center in 2021 and was a member of the National Humanities Center Teacher Advisory Council for the 2019-2020 school year where she was the only teacher from California and only Ethnic Studies teacher on the 20 member council.
-In addition to teaching high school she is an education consultant and writer, and an instructor for the University of California, Riverside's Extension program for the Ethnic Studies Teaching Program.
+Dr. Sanchez served on the Teacher Advisory Panel for The Huntington Library in 2022-2023 and in 2023 she was named a CA-Revealed and CA History Social Science Inaugural Teacher Fellow.
+In fall 2023 Dr. Sanchez was selected as the first full time tenure track Assistant Professor of Ethnic Studies at San Bernardino Valley College where she teaches Introduction to Ethnic Studies and Latina/o/x Studies.

 Formal Schooling